FeatureBaseDB/www/content/blog/terraform-experiment.md

 terraform destroy
 ```

 All ssh sessions are recorded to log files which preside in the ubuntu home directory `/home/ubuntu` of the generated machine.
 When the machine is destroyed via terraform those logs are uploaded to a [gist](https://gist.github.com) which has the nice feature of making the content of the gist indexed and searchable via [search](https://gist.github.com/search).
 Don't forget to limit to just your gists by adding the user filter that looks something like `user:tgruben`.
-It should be noted that gists are viewable by the public unless you add in the private flag `-p` to the destroy hook in `main.tf`.
+It should be noted that gists are publicly viewable.
+You can add  the private flag `-p` from the destroy hook in `main.tf` and the content is not `discoverable` but it is still viewable by the public if you can find the link.

 I hope you find this useful.